November 29, 2018

-If you’re a man, each morning as you leave the house you probably perform the bleary-eyed pocket patting ritual that, after a shower, shave and a cup of coffee is your sole reassurance that you are in any way prepared for the day ahead.
+If you’re a man, each morning as you leave the house you probably perform the bleary-eyed pocket patting ritual that, after a shower, shave and a cup of tea is your sole reassurance that you are in any way prepared for the day ahead.
 The thinking is that if you’re clean, caffeinated, your flies are up and you’ve got your keys, wallet and phone, you can take pretty much anything the world can throw at you.
 Seems to work more often than not for me.
-Doubtless women also have their own dance routine – the doorstep twostep – as they embark.
-These days I also have another element to my patting ritual in the form of an iPod.
-It’s old tech now but I seldom leave home without it.
-I love it for forcing me to sort out my music collection, to make it easy to listen to new music and fall back in love with the old stuff and for providing a soundtrack for walking the dog and for work.
-But it is a very isolating piece of equipment.
+A little ritual dance, the doorstep twostep.
+The phone is there in part to listen to a podcast, music or a book on the walk into the office.
+Terrific, but a very isolating piece of equipment.

 This is one of the reasons why people use their earphones at work as a way of both blocking out the racket of the open plan and also indicating to their colleagues that they want to be left alone.
 On the other hand, I know of at least one design firm that banned their studio staff from wearing them because people had stopped talking to each other.
 I’ve given up wearing mine in the car because it made me feel detached from what I was doing.